bolt/docs/source/content-paging.md

 }
 </pre>

-If you'd like to define your own pager from scratch, just copy `/app/view/_sub_pager.twig` to your own `view` folder, and rename it to something like `_sub_mypager.twig`.
+If you'd like to define your own pager from scratch, just copy `/app/view/_sub_pager.twig` to your own theme folder, and rename it to something like `_sub_mypager.twig`.
 Then, pass the name as an extra parameter to the `pager` tag:

 <pre class="brush: html">